 It’s snowing heavily today, and I’ve been missing a summer strolling at the beach enjoying the seafood.
 I mean, it’s like we haven’t had any vacation at all, for a while now.
 Upon looking at our fridge and found some frozen legs on the upper shelves, so, let’s bring the mesmerizing scent to our home and enjoying the baked crab legs with some garlic butter dipping sauce, made at home right from the oven.

 So, after defrosting the crab legs (I’m sure that the fresh one will taste better, but hey, in this season, make do with what you have), let’s cut them into halves, so that they’re easier to handle, and have some opening for the beer/seasoning to absorb in.
-You could add some granulated garlic and cilantro into the mixture before baking, but brushing the dipping sauce at the end will be suffice if you using old bay.
+You could add some granulated garlic and cilantro into the mixture before baking, but brushing the dipping sauce at the end will suffice if you using the old bay.

 Now for the saltiness, you could either sprinkle in some season at the very start, directly into the beer mixture or wait till the very end, sprinkle on the ready-to-serve legs.
-I found that most the legs, when baked, will leave out sea-salty sweetness juice, so I usually just skip the salt.
+I found that most of the legs, when baked, will leave out sea-salty sweetness juice, so I usually just skip the salt.

 Oh and baking, the easiest would be like in the recipe, throwing everything (beer, legs, old bay) together and bake.
 Another method is to get a bit deep baking tray and fill them with the beer.
-Then lay a wire baking rack on top, place the crab leg over the rack before sprinkle on some seasoning (directly on leg) and bake.
+Then lay a wire baking rack on top, place the crab leg over the rack before sprinkle on some seasoning (directly on the leg) and bake.

-Both method will get you some legs that taste good for sure, just a method of preference of how much juice in the crab I guest.
+Both methods will get you some legs that taste good for sure, just a method of preference of how much juice in the crab I guest.
 So, without further ado, let’s bake some legs.